 Do read – Hvar: one of the 10 most beautiful islands in the world

 Cycling is quite popular in Vis, and we rented cycles to bike around in Vis town (my husband took one with a carrier in the back for my daughter).
 The island also provides off-roading and uphill cycling for the serious enthusiast.
 My husband had booked the tour via Holiday in Colours and was quite happy with this choice.
 This company has several tour options – from the easy 16 km routes on not-so-difficult terrain to the 40 km -long Tour de Vis on difficult terrain, meant for serious cyclists.

-Do read – Vis: an interesting history to boot
+Do read – Vis: The furthest inhabited island in Croatia with an interesting history

 Diving in Adriatic sea

 Adriatic sea has clear water, but don’t go expecting the variety of marine life that you get to see in the tropics.
 There are several diving centers, both in the coastal cities and on the big islands.

 I had booked my first diving adventure in the Adriatic sea in Hvar with Diving Center Viking, located in Podestine.
 I was a bit apprehensive about the water temperature, having dived earlier only in the warm Andamans sea.
 Zsanett, the diving center owner suggested 2 layers to keep me warm.
 It took some time to find the right sized wetsuit.

 Since many in the group had not dived for past 6 months, we first went for a refresher dive.
 Maher, our dive master gave us a short briefing and then we walked down to the shore.
 The refresher dive went fine, though it took me some time to manage my buoyancy.
 When we surfaced, the water had become a bit choppy.